charliecalvert/CloudNotes/Assignments/React/JestExpressAddressSimple.md

 - Navigate to the **source** directory
 - Run get-gist
 - Select **m** from the menu
-  - React Control Cmponent for elf-express
+  - React Control Component for elf-express

 Here is the menu: